 A systematic literature review identified only a single randomized trial comparing any of the surgical approaches.
-In that trial, 30 women with high-grade VIN were randomly assigned to receive carbon dioxide (CO2) laser ablation versus ultrasound surgical aspiration (USA).
+In that trial, 30 women with high-grade VIN were randomly assigned to either receive CO2 laser ablation or ultrasound surgical aspiration.
 There were no statistically significant differences in disease recurrence, painful dysuria or burning, adhesions, or eschar formation between the two treatments after 1 year of follow-up.
-Scarring was observed in 5 of 16 women treated with laser ablation and 0 of14 women treated with USA (P < .01), but consequences of the scarring on sexual function or quality of life were not reported.[Level of evidence 1iiDii] The trial was too small to draw reliable conclusions about the relative efficacy of these surgical techniques.
+Scarring was observed in 5 of 16 women treated with laser ablation and 0 of 14 women treated with ultrasound surgical aspiration (P < .01), but consequences of the scarring on sexual function or quality of life were not reported.[Level of evidence 1iiDii] The trial was too small to draw reliable conclusions about the relative efficacy of these surgical techniques.
 The remainder of the surgical literature is derived from case series and is prone to important study biases.[Level of evidence 3iiiD]

 Whatever procedure is used, patients are at substantial risk of recurrence, particularly when the lesions are high grade or multifocal.
 The most common sites of recurrence are the perianal skin, presacral area, and clitoral hood.
-About 4% of patients treated for VIN subsequently develop invasive cancer.[8,9]
+About 4% of patients treated for VIN subsequently develop invasive cancer.[14,15]

 Current Clinical Trials